 We've tried so many methods for how to grill perfect corn on the cob, and I've found the best grilled corn on the cob recipe!
 This is the perfect base for grilled street corn recipes, roasted corn for salads, and more.

-If you’d rather skip my (very helpful, i think) tips and tricks, essential cooking info, and similar recipe ideas – and get straight to this deliciously easy Best Grilled Corn on the Cob Recipe – simply scroll to the bottom of the page where you can find the printable recipe card.
+If you’d rather skip mytips and tricks, essential cooking info, and similar recipe ideas – and get straight to this deliciously easy Best Grilled Corn on the Cob Recipe – simply scroll to the bottom of the page where you can find the printable recipe card or click the skip to recipe button in the top left.

 You can also find two delicious recipes using this grilled corn recipe - a cilantro pesto grilled corn on the cob and a spicy sriracha grilled corn on the cob - both of which are delicious twists on this easy grilled summer classic!